shivannis/xandr-docs-public/xandr-docs/articles/curate/content-category-targeting.md

 ---
-title: Content Category Targeting for Curate
+title: Microsoft Curate - Content Category Targeting
 description: The article describes universal and custom categories and how the organization target these two categories.
 The content category targeting is available to Standard Line Items only. ms.custom:
 ---